shahidirfan100/Careerone-Job-Scraper/README.md

 ## Notes

-- The actor uses CheerioCrawler with gotScraping; no additional local packages are required beyond those in package.json.
+- The actor uses PlaywrightCrawler with Chromium browser for reliable scraping of JavaScript-rendered content.
 - On Apify platform, provide `proxyConfiguration` and reasonable `results_wanted` to avoid rate limits.
 - If Careerone.com.au changes their markup, selectors in `src/main.js` may need small updates.
+- Uses headless Chrome by default for efficiency.